Prugna21/memoQ/README.md

 - Automate repetitive tasks like project creation or batch QA using scripts in this repo.
 - Use memoQ’s API for advanced automation scenarios.
-- Refer to the `/scripts` folder for ready-to-use examples.
+- Refer to the `scripts` file for ready-to-use examples.

 ---